Construction Change Order Template 2026

 Why change orders protect contractor profit

+A change order is not just paperwork, it is proof that the job changed.
 The AIA G701 change order instructions explain that a change order is used to implement changes agreed upon by the owner, contractor, and architect, including changes to scope, contract sum, and time. (help.aiacontracts.com)

-A small residential remodel may change because the client selects upgraded materials.
-A multifamily repair may change because hidden damage appears after demolition.
-A commercial job may change because the architect issues a revision.
-A concrete or drywall project may change because actual field conditions do not match the original walkthrough.
+That definition matters because construction projects rarely stay exactly the same from start to finish.
+A small residential remodel changes when the client selects upgraded materials.
+A multifamily repair changes when hidden damage appears after demolition.
+A commercial job changes when the architect issues a revision.
+A concrete or drywall project changes when field conditions do not match the original walkthrough.
+And when those changes are not documented, they become hard to bill, and anything that is hard to bill is even harder to collect.

 The real problem with verbal approvals

+Verbal approvals feel fast, but they are risky.
 A client may say:

 Yes, go ahead and fix it.